Boda335/Suggestions-bot/README.md

 - **role**: The role allowed to interact with the suggestions.

 ## Images

-To include images in the README, place them in the `images` folder and reference them like this:
 *Suggestion Embed Example*
 <div style="text-align: center;">
   <img src="https://d.top4top.io/p_3136ssht11.png" alt="Easy" >